mli/gluon-crash-course/nn.md

 y.shape
 ```

 We can use `[]` to index a particular layer.
-For example,
+For example, the following
-access the first convolution layer's weight and first dense layer's bias.
+accesses the 1st layer's weight and 6th layer's bias.

 ```{.python .input}
 (net[0].weight.data().shape, net[5].bias.data().shape)